-Scan to Print feature optimizes workflows that include barcode scanning by reducing the number of mouse clicks to get the weight, rate, or label for a shipment.
+ShipStation's Scan to Print feature optimizes scan-based workflows by reducing the number of mouse clicks to get the weight, rate, and label for a shipment.

-If your workflow is to pick, pack, and then assign shipping parameters to your orders, Scan to Print comes in when you need to weigh the package, print the label and move on to the next shipment!
+If you pick, pack, and then assign shipping parameters to your orders, Scan to Print allows you to weigh packages and print labels in quick succession!

 Here's what you'll need to get started: